fionazychung/Coursework_Y2_S1/FionaChung_Tutorial_4.md

 Within the canvas create an empty gameobject and call it `MainMenu`.
 This game object will hold all the buttons for the main menu and should be sized appropriately.
 In my case I have four buttons and have set it's size to 1718x2160.

 Now right click on the MainMenu gameobject and go to UI, `Button` (or Button - TextMeshPro).
 Create as many buttons as needed and size them to your liking.
+Each of the buttons contains a `text` object.
+The text of the button can be changed within the inspector (e.g. Start, Credits, Quit, etc.).

 For the purposes of this tutorial the buttons do not have a game function other than to show the scaling of the screen.
 In order for the buttons to work, a script `using UnityEngine.SceneManagement` would have to be written and attached to the `MainMenu` gameobject.
 The `MainMenu` gameobject would then have to be dragged into the onclick components of each buttons, werein each button calls on a specific function within the script.